Throughout history God has sent preachers of righteousness to various peoples, but…

 Which direction are you moving?
 With a sincere desire to keep moving in the Biblical direction, I have written this interactive book (Jesus4King.net) to discuss what God says in His word about these topics.
 Maybe you have been thinking about some of these very things or are already involved in the spiritual revolution and have some insight to offer.
 All who would like to have an honest and mature discussion about dropping extra-biblical burdens for the sake of finishing the task are invited to participate.

-I pray for a growing sense of urgency about reaching all the nations in our generation.
-Please let me know how I can help you.
+We pray for a growing sense of urgency about reaching all the nations in our generation.
+Please let us know how we can help you.

 The Spiritual Revolution